sanislearning/sanislearning/README.md

-- 👋 Hi, I’m @sanislearning
+# 👋 Hey, I'm Sanjay

-- I'm having fun figuring out how things work
+I'm a developer exploring how things work by building projects from scratch.

-- I’m currently learning Django for a few projects I am working on
+- 🔧 I work mostly with the **MERN stack**, **Python**, and **AI tools**
+- 🧠 Currently learning about **LangChain** and **RAG pipelines**
+- 📡 I enjoy backend systems, vector databases, and API integrations
-- You can always drop me a mail @ sanjaybiju10@gmail.com
+- 📬 Reach me at: sanjaybiju10@gmail.com

-- I am working on a few ML projects rn.
+Feel free to connect or reach out if you’re working on something interesting.